Child Protection Conferences

 The children's social care manager is responsible for making the decision to convene a child protection conference and the reasons for calling the conference (or not calling a conference following completion of a Section 47 Enquiry) must be recorded.

 A conference should be convened if requested by a professional, supported by a senior manager / named or designated professional, where there is disagreement about a decision not to hold a conference.
-The professional disagreement / conflict resolution procedures should be applied, if agreement cannot be reached.
+The Resolving Practitioner Disagreements and Escalation of Concerns should be applied, if agreement cannot be reached.